 The frequency, duration, and intensity of a migraine can differ from person to person and from occurrence to occurrence (Bartleson & Curtrer, 2010).
 Since pain is subjective, if the nurse knows how the patient characterizes the type of migraine, the nurse can properly treat it according to the protocol.
 The nurse can evaluate which medications work better for the patient and can help teach the appropriate interventions.

 A review by Fumal and Schoenen, gives much insight into the treatment of migraines.
 Drugs first of choice for mild or moderate migraines are analgesics and NSAIDS (Fumal & Schoenen, 2008) Several trials have shown ibuprofen as being superior over aspirin or paracetamol in mild and moderate attacks (Fumal & Schoenen, 2008).
 Digydroergotamine intravenously is an effective treatment of migraine attacks.
 It is useful in prolonged or refractory attacks but must be limited to in-patients (Fumal & Schoenen, 2008).
 During the last decade, triptans have made a major break through in treating a migraine attack (Fumal & Schoenen, 2008).
-The comparison of several randomized placebo-controlled trials has found that sumatriptan subcutaneous has the best results in treating migraines (Fumal & Schoenen, 2008).
-However, triptan use can be limited due to their high cost and cardiovascular effects (Fumal & Schoenen, 2008).
+The comparison of several randomized placebo-controlled trials hahave found that sumatriptan subcutaneous has the best results in treating migraines (Fumal & Schoenen, 2008).
+However, triptan use should be limited due to their high cost and cardiovascular effects (Fumal & Schoenen, 2008).

 The four major classes for prophylaxis of migraines are beta-blockers, anticonvulsants, serotonin receptor blockers and calcium antagonists (Fumal & Schoenen, 2008).
 The decision to attempt prophylactic treatment in patients is carefully discussed because these medications can cause side effects to other systems (Fumal & Schoenen, 2008).
 These drugs should be started at a low dose and gradually increased to minimize side effects (Fumal & Schoenen, 2008).